 ♣ Tip: To delete table first disable it, then delete it.

-13. Explain deletion in HBase?
-Mention what are the three types of tombstone markers in HBase?
+There are three types of tombstone markers in HBase:

 The blocksize is configured per column family and the default value is 64 KB.
 This value can be changed as per requirements.